uccser/cs-field-guide/text/chapters/en-algorithms.md

 - Place all the items that are greater than it into one subgroup and all the items that are smaller into another subgroup.
 Place the pivot item in between these two subgroups.
 - Choose a subgroup and repeat this process.
 Eventually each subgroup will contain only one item and at this stage the items will be in sorted order.

-{panel type="project" summary="Code to actually run selection sort and quicksort for yourself"}
+{panel type="project" summary="Code to run selection sort and quicksort for yourself"}
 The following files will run selection sort and quicksort in various languages; you can use them to generate random lists of values and measure how long they take to be sorted:
 - [Scratch](files/selection-quicksort-scratch.zip)
 - [Python (Version 2)](files/selection-quicksort-python2.py)